nickoala/telepot/REFERENCE.md

 All *seed_calculating_functions* are evaluated in order.
 One message may cause multiple delegates to be spawned.

 This class implements the above logic in its `handle` method.
-Once you supply a list of *(seed_calculating_function, delegate_producing_function)* pairs to the constructor and invoke `notifyOnMessage()`, the above logic will be executed for every message received.
+Once you supply a list of *(seed_calculating_function, delegate_producing_function)* pairs to the constructor and invoke `message_loop()`, the above logic will be executed for every message received.

-**Even if you use a webhook** and don't need `notifyOnMessage()`, you may always call `bot.handle(msg)` directly to take advantage of the above logic, if you find it useful.

 The power of delegation is most easily exploited when used in combination with the `telepot.delegate` module (which contains a number of ready-made *seed_calculating_functions* and *delegate_producing_functions*) and the `ChatHandler` class (which provides a connection-like interface to deal with individual chats).